FortiethAtom4/nanoscrape/README.md

 5. Type the following into the command line: `node nanoscrape.js [URL]`, where `[URL]` is the chapter URL.

 6. The scraper will get your images and write them to the "images" folder.
-Note that, due to the dynamic nature of the website, Tonari no Young Jump manga chapters will take much longer to scrape than Ciao chapters.
+This may take some time, depending on your Internet connection and your computer's resources.

 # USAGE